 Why would a female legislator oppose something that protects women from violence in the workplace?
 The bill merely brings sexual harassment into the light of day by giving victims the right to go to court.
 Workers can still voluntarily opt to proceed with arbitration if they choose.

-Lia Thomas, a 6-foot-4 transgender woman from Penn State, has become the Ivy League’s 2022 Champion for female swimming, smashing records previously set by biological women.
+Lia Thomas, a 6-foot-4 transgender woman from the University of Pennsylvania, has become the Ivy League’s 2022 Champion for female swimming, smashing records previously set by biological women.

 How can this be?
 It might have something to do with Thomas’ pathetic, wimpy female teammates.